robotique-udes/rover/doc/electrical/electric_standard.md

 | 90-120      | EC5            |
 | Don't       | QS8-S          |

 For voltages exceeding about 18V please try to use spark proof connectors.
-They are often identifed by a green mark on XT-* or a red mark on QS8-S.
+They are often identified by a green mark on XT-* or a red mark on QS8-S.

 ### Wires